sideeffffect/testoutsource/README.md

 ### Running

 You can run the program via gradle.
-The CSV input is read from `stdin`.
+The instructions are read from `stdin`.
-Reports are exported as HTML and written to `stdout`.
+Result is written to `stdout`.

 ```
 gradle -q run < src/test/resources/test1